|Toxins and Bacterial Pathogenesis - l’URA 2172 du CNRS|

 Moreover, the BclA exosporium glycoproteins of the B2 group strains are particularly interesting.
 In contrast to the other B. anthracis strains which give a BclA pattern with a single glycosylated band, the B2 sub-group strains give a multiple-glycosylated-band pattern.

 Gene exchange experiments indicate that the presence of several glycosylated bands is dependent on the genetic background of these strains.
 This suggests that posttranslational modifications, probably implicated in BclA glycosylation, are responsible for the phenomenom.
 The characterization of potential functions implicated in these modifications is under investigation.

 |Publications 2004 of the unit on Pasteur's references database|

 |FERRAND Mireille, IP (firstname.lastname@example.org)||FOUET Agnès, Research Director class II CNRS

 MARY-POSSOT Odile, Assistant Professor IP

-MOCK Michèle, Research Director class I CNRS, Associated Professor IP, Head of Unit and National Reference Center on Anthrax
+MOCK Michèle, Research Director class I CNRS, Associated Professor IP, Head of the Unit and the National Reference Center on Anthrax